TheFauxDreamer/gamdlWeb/README.md

 - Pause after failures
 - Delay between downloads

 ## WIP Features
-These will come in time, I don't have a timeline.
+These are in "active" development and in varying states of useability.

 - Search feature (no need to open a seperate apple music tab)
 - One-click, download entire artist discography (albums, songs, EPs)

+## Future Features
+These will come in time, I don't have a timeline tho.

 - Set a monitored playlist and download new additions automatically
 - Fix the "null songs" count in WebUI playlists
 - Apple Podcast Support

 -------------------------------------------------------------------------------------------------------------------------------